 What makes a story “good”?
 While literary theorists have a general set of conventions, great stories break the rules all the time.
 As such, there can be many good writers in an online fiction writing workshop, each of whom are good for their own distinct reasons.

-Additionally, if there was only one “standard” of good writing, then we wouldn’t have different genres, styles, or eras of fiction.
+If there was only one “standard” of good writing, then we wouldn’t have different genres, styles, or eras of fiction.
 Horror writing is certainly different from literary fiction, but great writing can exist in both genres; you might not compare Stephen King to Margaret Atwood, but both writers have proven themselves as masters of the craft.

 The point: while taking fiction writing classes, don’t compare yourself too much to other writers.
 If you admire what another writer does in their work, try to learn from that writer’s style and voice!
 However, all writers are good for their own unique reasons, yourself included.